 “Investing in early career researchers is not only a talent retention strategy, but it also plays a role in driving transformational findings because of the innovation and creativity that such awards allow early career researchers to engage in,” said Gina Chowa, director of the School’s Global Social Development Innovations and associate dean for global engagement.
 “These awards are a channel to retain the kind of exceptional faculty we need to remain a top-ranked school of social work well into the future.”

-Thanks to donors, such as Vera Tayeh, MSW ’97, and a member of the School’s Board of Advisors, students enrolled in the MSW program are also gaining opportunities to pursue entrepreneurial ideas that make a difference.
+Thanks to donors, such as Vera Tayeh, MSW ’97, and a member of the School’s Board of Advisors, students enrolled in the MSW program have also gained opportunities over the past few years to pursue entrepreneurial ideas that make a difference.
 In 2020, Tayeh committed a six-figure gift to inspire MSW students to develop innovative interventions for supporting communities in need.

 Strengthening Our Future